ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 field.
 Note that this field can be empty.

 UDP packets are encoded using HTTP Datagrams with the Context ID set to zero.
-When the Context ID is set to zero, the Context Payload field contains the unmodified payload of a UDP packet (referred to as "data octets" in {{UDP}}).
+When the Context ID is set to zero, the Payload field contains the unmodified payload of a UDP packet (referred to as "data octets" in {{UDP}}).

 Clients MAY optimistically start sending proxied UDP packets before receiving